Friday, March 25, 2022

-Leading the battle this week, Allergy UK aims to highlight the struggles that allergy sufferers face on a daily basis.
-Allergy Awareness Week runs from the 26th of April to the 2nd May and it is a campaign designed to get people talking about allergy.
+Leading the battle this week, Allergy UK aims to highlight the struggles that allergy sufferers face daily.
+Allergy Awareness Week runs from the 26th of April to the 2nd of May and it is a campaign designed to get people talking about allergies.

 Suffering from an allergy can be frustrating, irritating and inconvenient.
 Added to this, many allergy sufferers have to battle through conflicting evidence and floored advice.
-In order to clear up a mass of misinformation, we’re revealing the truth about some of the most common allergy myths:
+To clear up a mass of misinformation, we’re revealing the truth about some of the most common allergy myths:

 1. Children outgrow allergies

 Research has found that young children are ten times more likely to suffer from food allergies than adults.
 It is known that as we get older our internal system develops and becomes stronger.
-In turn, we are able to effectively block the absorption of certain ingredients in common foods that trigger allergies.
+In turn, we can effectively block the absorption of certain ingredients in common foods that trigger allergies.
 Often, children who are allergic to eggs, milk and wheat, outgrow their allergies by the time they become adults.
-However, some children who outgrown a certain allergy may develop a new allergy in its place.
+However, some children who have outgrown a certain allergy may develop a new allergy in its place.

 2. If you didn’t have allergies as a child, you won’t as an adult

 Many allergies begin in childhood and it is often thought that once you have made it to adulthood without any allergy, you cannot develop one.
-However, research has found that you can, in fact, develop allergies once you are an adult too.
+However, research has found that you can develop allergies once you are an adult too.
 Allergies can occur as you become older if you have changed your environment or are exposed to new allergens that you have not been in contact with before.
 In addition, it is also possible for you to overcome a specific allergy as a child and develop symptoms again as an adult.

 3. Natural foods are non-allergenic